-The recorded liability was \$1,200 and \$1,000 at December 31, 2015 and 2014, respectively.
+The recorded liability was \$900 and \$1,200 at December 31, 2016 and 2015, respectively.

 Premises and Equipment: Premises and equipment, including leasehold improvements and software, are stated at cost less accumulated depreciation and amortization.
 Depreciation on premises and equipment is calculated on a declining balance basis over the estimated useful lives of the assets.
 The estimated useful life of buildings is 39 years, with some external elements using 15 years.
 The estimated useful life of software is 3 years and furniture and equipment is 5 to 7 years.
 Equipment under capital leases is stated at the present value of minimum lease payments.
 Equipment held under capital leases and leasehold improvements are amortized over the shorter of the lease term or estimated useful life of the asset.
-Maintenance and repairs are expensed as incurred, while betterments and construction costs are capitalized.
+Maintenance and repairs are expensed as incurred, while improvements and construction costs are capitalized.

-Federal Reserve Bank: This stock is a required holding of capital stock of the Federal Reserve Bank and is carried in other assets in the accompanying statements of condition at cost and periodically evaluated for impairment based on ultimate recovery of par value, (\$2,162 as of 2015 and 2014).
+Federal Reserve Bank: This stock is a required holding of capital stock of the Federal Reserve Bank and is carried in other assets in the accompanying statements of condition at cost and periodically evaluated for impairment based on ultimate recovery of par value, (\$2,155 and \$2,162 as of 2016 and 2015, respectively).
 Calculation of the stock requirement is based solely on the capital structure of the Bank.

-Federal Home Loan Bank Stock: This is a required stock holding of the Federal Home Loan Bank of Des Moines (Des Moines Bank) and is carried in other assets in the accompanying statements of condition at cost and periodically evaluated for impairment based on ultimate recovery of par value, (\$3,975 and \$1,535 as of 2015 and 2014, respectively).
+Federal Home Loan Bank Stock: This is a required stock holding of the Federal Home Loan Bank of Des Moines and is carried in other assets in the accompanying statements of condition at cost and periodically evaluated for impairment based on ultimate recovery of par value, (\$4,283 and \$3,975 as of 2016 and 2015, respectively).
 The minimum stock requirement is calculated based on the Bank's assets or qualifying loans, whichever applies.